Sung-Huan/ANNOgesic/docs/source/README.rst

 About ANNOgesic
 ---------------

-ANNOgesic is the swiss army knife for RNA-Seq based annotation of bacterial/archaeal genomes.

-It is a modular, command-line tool that can integrate different types of RNA-Seq data based on dRNA-Seq (differential RNA-Seq) or RNA-Seq protocols that inclusde transcript fragmentation to generate high quality genome annotations.
+ANNOgesic is a modular, command-line tool that can integrate different types of RNA-Seq data like dRNA-Seq or RNA-Seq generated after transcript fragmentation and generates high quality genome annotations.
 It can detect genes, CDSs/tRNAs/rRNAs, transcription starting sites (TSS) and processing sites, transcripts, terminators, untranslated regions (UTR) as well as small RNAs (sRNA), small open reading frames (sORF), circular RNAs, CRISPR related RNAs, riboswitches and RNA-thermometers.
 It can also perform RNA-RNA and protein-protein interactions prediction.
 Furthermore, it groups genes into operons and sub-operons and reveal promoter motifs.
 It can also allocate GO term and subcellular localization to genes.
-Several of ANNOgesic features are new implementations while other build on well known third-party tools for which it offers adaptive parameter-optimizations.
-Additionally, numerous visualization and statistics help the user to quickly evaluat feature predictions resulting from an ANNOgesic analysis.
-The tool was heavily tested with several RNA-Seq data set from bacterial as well as archaeal samples.
+Several of ANNOgesic features are new implementation while others are performed and improved by third-party tools and for some of them adaptive parameter-optimizations were included.
+Additionally, numerous visualization and statistics help the user quickly evaluated feature predictions resulting from an ANNOgesic analysis.
+The tool is modular and was heavily tested with several RNA-Seq data set from bacterial as well as archaeal samples.

 Documentation
 -------------